 Audi A3 insurance

-You’ll generally pay more for insurance if you have a bigger engine.
-Your age and where you live will also affect your premium.
+You generally pay more for insurance if you have a bigger engine.
+Your age, driving experience and where you live also affect your Audi car insurance costs.

 Though not specific to insuring an A3 or an Audi in general, insurers will also take into account several other factors when deciding your premium.
 These could include: